Why use FreeBSD

 But (unfortunately) it generally requires a 'root' user to access '/dev/mem' (changing permissions on /dev/mem

 to allow non-root access is NOT a very good idea at ALL).
-Apparently, you can also use this method in FreeBSD
+In FreeBSD this method basically does not work.
+However,

 Additionally FreeBSD supports I2C using the 'iic' device (via ioctl) as well as the 'i2c' utility for